M.M., Northwestern University

-Having made his solo debut with the National Symphony of El Salvador at age fourteen, he has since appeared as soloist in Latin America, Europe and the United States, most recently with the Lake Forest Symphony in performances of the Richard Strauss Concerto for Oboe.
+Having made his solo debut with the National Symphony of El Salvador at age fifteen, he has since appeared as a soloist in Latin America, Europe and the United States.

-Mr. Castañeda is currently Principal Oboist with the Lake Forest Symphony Orchestra and the Chicago Sinfonietta.
-He is also a member of the Chicago Ensemble.
-Previous positions include Principal Oboist with the South Bend Symphony Orchestra, Elgin Symphony Orchestra, English Horn Soloist with the Mexico City Philharmonic and Civic Orchestra of Chicago.
+Mr. Castañeda is currently Principal Oboist with the Lake Forest Symphony Orchestra and Chicago Sinfonietta and solo English Horn with The Illinois Philharmonic Orchestra.
+Mr. Castañeda is also a member of the Chicago Ensemble and Barossa Woodwind Quintet.
+Previous positions include Principal Oboist with the South Bend Symphony Orchestra, Elgin Symphony Orchestra and solo English Horn with the Mexico City Philharmonic.

 An active freelance musician, Mr. Castañeda enjoys performing all genres of music.
-He has played with the Chicago Symphony Orchestra, Lyric Opera Orchestra, Grant Park Symphony, Milwaukee Symphony Orchestra, Chicago Opera Theater and has been principal oboist for orchestras for The Bolshoi Ballet, American Ballet Theater and Joffrey Ballet as well as numerous touring Broadway Shows.
-He currently plays oboe and English Horn for the Chicago production of the musical Wicked.
-In addition to being on the faculty at Northern Illinois University, Mr. Castañeda is the Oboe teacher and Program Director for Birch Creek Music Performance Center’s Symphony Session in Door County, WI.
+He has played with the Chicago Symphony Orchestra, Lyric Opera Orchestra, Grant Park Symphony, Milwaukee Symphony Orchestra, Chicago Opera Theater and has been principal oboist for orchestras for The Bolshoi Ballet, American Ballet Theater and Joffrey Ballet as well as numerous Broadway in Chicago shows.
+In addition to being on the faculty at Northern Illinois University, Mr. Castañeda maintains a teaching studio at home and is the oboe teacher and Program Director for the Symphony session at Birch Creek Music Performance Center in Wisconsin.